Tuition centre: Tuition

 Many school teachers (i.e. tutors) earn supplementary income through tuition centres and agencies by offering tutoring in a range of subjects (predominantly in English, Maths and the Sciences).
 Some teachers "advertise" their tuition classes and coach those who attend their classes on how to tackle examination questions (i.e. test prep).
 Their focus is primarily rote learning.

-Because of fierce competition in academia for entrance into higher education, the aim of tutoring through tuition centres is not merely a passing result in the corresponding admissions assessments but the highest score possible - resulting in the focus of teaching shifting from transferring a deep and profound understanding in a given subject to drilling for exams.
+Because of high competition in academia for entrance into higher education, the aim of tutoring through tuition centres focuses on maximazing scores rather than achieving passing grades.This often results in the focus of teaching shifting from transferring a deep and profound understanding in a given subject to drilling for exams.

 Tuition centres vs schools

 In contrast to schools where teaching occurs in groups (i.e. classes) and set timetables, tuition centres offer students (i.e. tutees) mostly one-on-one instruction and at times convenient to both, the tutor and the tutee.
 While teachers at schools are paid through fixed yet capped monthly salaries, their counterparts at tuition centres are compensated through hourly rate payments with (theoretically) no boundaries.

 There are teachers who earn up to RM10,000 or S$8,000 by giving private tuition.
 Notwithstanding, there is a huge, and still growing, trend among local parents who send their kids to tuition.
 Given the immense academic competition attributed to foreign scholars and the proliferating private-tuition trend, some parents feel that they have little choice but to engage tuition centres or opt for home tuition.

 In recent years, online tutoring or online tuition has become increasingly popular as a way for students to receive additional support and instruction in a variety of subjects.
 Online tutoring can be done through video conferencing platforms, such as Zoom or Skype, and allows students to receive personalized instruction from the comfort of their own homes.
 This can be beneficial for students who live in remote areas, have scheduling conflicts, or have difficulty attending in-person tutoring sessions.

 Online tutoring also allows for flexibility in terms of scheduling and can be a more cost-effective option for families.
 It also allows for a wider range of teachers to be available to students, as there is no geographical limitation.
 However, it may lack the in-person interaction and support that can be provided by traditional in-person tutoring.

-Overall, online tuition is a convenient and flexible way for students to receive additional support and instruction in a variety of subjects.
-It allows students to learn at their own pace and schedule, and can be a cost-effective option for families.